lnynhi02/coffee-sales-dp-docs/docs/index.md

 - products: List of all available products
 - payment_methods: Only ID of method bank transfer and bank name ACB
-- diamond_customers: List of all customers with diamond-tier membership
+- customers: List of all customers
 - order_info: Mapping of `order_id` to `customer_id` and `payment_method_id` for fast access

 #### Batch Flow